Reporting of noise-related costs in the financial statements

 With respect to sound insulation and resident protection measures, Flughafen Zürich AG is required to implement sound insulation measures in the area where it claims exemptions from noise limits (emission limit).
 In this context, the Federal Office of Civil Aviation (FOCA) has initiated a night-time noise abatement procedure.
 The area with exemptions under the Sectoral Aviation Infrastructure Plan adopted by the Federal Council on 23 August 2017 is to be extended.
 In 2018, the Board of Directors approved further sound insulation measures in this context.

-Depending on future legal judgements, including with respect to the southern approaches at Zurich Airport, the noise-related liabilities may in future be subject to substantial adjustments, which would also require adjustments to the noise-related costs recognised as assets and liabilities in the balance sheet.
+Depending on future and final-instance legal judgements, especially with respect to the southern approaches, noise-related liabilities may in future be subject to substantial adjustments, which would also require adjustments to the noise-related costs recognised in the balance sheet.
 At the present time, it is not possible to reliably estimate the total costs to capitalise as an intangible asset from the right of formal expropriation, the resulting amortisation or the corresponding provision.